-- 8.1 Porch North Elevation Roof: The cast iron gutters and downpipes and are generally sound. - 8.2 Nave North Elevation Roof: The cast iron gutters and downpipes and are generally sound.

-- 8.3 Vestry West Elevation Roof: The cast iron gutters and downpipes and are generally sound. - 8.4 Vestry East Elevation Roof: The cast iron gutters and downpipes and are generally sound. - 8.5 Boiler House Roof: A rainwater pipe from the Chancel eaves gutter runs 3 down the roof over the slates and discharges into the gutter of the boiler house.
+- 8.1 Porch North Elevation Roof: The cast iron gutters and downpipes and 3 are generally sound.
+Although decoration would extend lifespan. - 8.2 Nave North Elevation Roof: The cast iron gutters and downpipes and 2 are generally sound.
+Central hopper appears cracked and should be 3 repaired or replaced.
+Decoration generally would extend lifespan. - 8.3 Vestry West Elevation Roof: The cast iron gutters and downpipes and 3 are generally sound.
+Decoration generally would extend lifespan. - 8.4 Vestry East Elevation Roof: The cast iron gutters and downpipes and 3 are generally sound.
+Decoration generally would extend lifespan. - 8.5 Boiler House Roof: A rainwater pipe from the Chancel eaves gutter runs 3 down the roof over the slates and discharges into the gutter of the boiler house.
 The gutter is half round cast iron mounted on a soft wood fascia.
-The gutter is sound but the paintwork on the fascia is eroded. - 8.6 Chancel North Elevation Roof: The cast iron gutters and downpipes and are generally sound. - 8.7 Chancel South Elevation Roof: The rainwater gutters are cast iron half 2 round which are sound save for a missing bracket and consequent sag in the centre section. - 8.8 Nave South Elevation Roof: The rainwater goods are cast iron and appear in good order, some repair and replacement has been carried out at the western end. - 8.9 Porch South Elevation Roof: The cast iron gutters and downpipes and are generally sound.
+The gutter is sound but the paintwork on the fascia is eroded.
+Decoration generally would extend lifespan. - 8.6 Chancel North Elevation Roof: The cast iron gutters and downpipes and 3 are generally sound.
+Decoration generally would extend lifespan. - 8.7 Chancel South Elevation Roof: The rainwater gutters are cast iron half 2 round which are sound save for a missing bracket and consequent sag in the centre section, a new bracket is required.
+Decoration generally 3 would extend lifespan.